mitre/secure-coding-case-studies/java/msccs-11.md

     124     }

 With proper HTML encoding in place, the `name` parameter can no longer be used to launch a stored cross site scripting attack.

+### Prevention:

+To prevent future issues like this a few best practices should be followed.
+The first is to validate all externally provided input to the most precise extent possible.
+In this case study the validation of publication name consisted of a 75 character max length check.
+This is a great start that will challenge an adversary to fit any exploit code into the size limitation.
+However, if for example publications names should only contain letters then adding additional validation to check that any provided name only includes characters a-zA-Z would be even more effective and challenging for an adversary.

+The second practice is to understand the context in which the externally provided input will be used and the output encoding that is appropriate.
+For this case study the fix was to add HTML entity encoding to the data when it is output as a web response.
+It is important to realize that HTML entity encoding is only appropriate for the HTML body, and different types of encoding must be used when the data is used in different places. (e.g., data used to build a URL requires URL encoding)

+Finally, the use of taint analysis to check for this type of issue is important during source code development.
+Static analysis tools can help with this.
+To be effective at identifying issues such as the one described in this case study the tool must be able recognize where data is supplied by an external user (this is known as the "source") and then trace that data throughout the source code to where it is used to perform some action (known as the "sink").
+For this case study the analysis tool would need to recognize getSting() functionality as where the data is pulled from the request, follow that data to the database where it is must be recorded as potentially tainted, and then track the use of that data to build the message that is eventually send back to the user as part of the notification.
+Leveraging a qualified static analysis tool to check the source code would hopefully identify places where the input validation and output encoding was missed by the developer thus enabling a XSS attack as demonstrated in this case study.

 ### Conclusion: